-The MBTA is also running an on-demand paratransit pilot with Uber and Lyft, where RIDE customers can book subsidized rides instantly, right from their smartphones.
+The MBTA is currently running on-demand paratransit pilots with Uber, Lyft, and Curb Mobility (taxi), where RIDE customers can book subsidized rides instantly, right from their smartphones.

 Personal Care Attendants (PCAs) are not charged.
 You’re always allowed 1 guest, and additional guests are allowed if space is available.
 All guests are charged the applicable fare as noted above.

 Premium fares apply to trips beyond ¾ of a mile from an MBTA bus or subway stop.
 Reservationists will confirm the fare when you schedule a trip.

 Find out how to apply for The RIDE if you have a disability that prevents you from using the MBTA bus, subway, or trolley all or some of the time.